gilmoregrills/vim-and-vigor/README.md

 The `.vimrc` works with [vim-plug](https://github.com/junegunn/vim-plug) and neovim

+`kitty/` dir is config for [kitty terminal](https://sw.kovidgoyal.net/kitty/) which is neat and super fast

-the colorscheme used in the iterm json thingy and my vimrc is based on a colorscheme named fairyfloss: https://sailorhg.github.io/fairyfloss/ which is available in most editors!!
+the colorscheme used in the iterm json thingy, kitty terminal config and my vimrc is based on a colorscheme named fairyfloss: https://sailorhg.github.io/fairyfloss/ which is available in most editors!!